 The Cabinet Office published in late 2017 a list of 111 points where EU Law intersects with devolved matters.
 This has been supplemented by the publication of the UK Government's Frameworks analysis: breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland on 9 March 2018.
-The analysis was published in March 2018 and sets out the UK Government's provisional assessment of areas of EU law that intersect with devolved competence in each devolved administration.
+The analysis sets out the UK Government's provisional assessment of areas of EU law that intersect with devolved administration.
 24 of the policy areas in question are subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.